 Introduction to Zen

 If you are new to Zen, please attend our Introduction to Zen workshop (see details below), even if you have done other forms of meditation.
 Our introduction is also open to anyone who has practiced Zen in the past but would like a refresher.
-Knowing how daunting Zen often seems to those first exploring it, we offer a simple, accessible introductory class as well as continuing support and a solid structure once your practice begins.
+We offer a simple, accessible introductory class, as well as continuing support and a solid structure once your practice begins.